e-dant/watcher/README.md

 ### In Your Project

-Download the `watcher.hpp` file and include it in your project.
+Download this project.
+Include `watcher.hpp`.
 That's all.

+This is a `FetchContent`-able project, if you're into that kind of thing.

 ### As A CLI Program